microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

 ## Create an Azure Data Factory Pipeline

-The next step is to use the Azure Data Factory to create a pipeline to extract the data from Office 365 to the Azure Storage account using Euclid.
+The next step is to use the Azure Data Factory to create a pipeline to extract the data from Office 365 to the Azure Storage account using Graph Data Connect.

 1. Open a browser and navigate to your Azure Portal at [https://portal.azure.com](https://portal.azure.com)
 1. Login using an account with global administrator rights to your Azure and Office 365 tenants.